vilemduha/blendercam/scripts/addons/docs/interface.md

   - **Angle** - any angle greater than the plunge angle will activate plunge speed

 ### [ Cutter ]
+The **[ Cutter ]** panel allows you to select a pre-defined cutting tool, or define your own with custom Tool Number and Description.

 ![CAM cutter](_static/CutterPanel.png)

 * **Type** - supported types are listed in the table below